 All appointments conducted by our Board Certified doctor and not assistants or non-physician providers.

 Deep Venous Thrombosis (DVT)

-Deep vein thrombosis, or DVT, is a large blood clot that forms in one or more of the deep veins in your body.
+Deep Venous Thrombosis, or DVT, is a large blood clot that forms in one or more of the deep veins in your body.
 DVT usually happens in the legs or pelvis, but a clot can form anywhere in your body.
 Sometimes, part of the blood clot can break off and travel to your lungs.

 Post-Thrombotic Syndrome (PTS)

 Many DVT blood clots will be absorbed by your body over time with the help of blood thinners.
-During that course however, the clot can cause permanent damage to the valves of the vein.
-Post-thrombotic syndrome (PTS) is a long-term complication of DVT resulting in swelling, pain, edema, venous ectasia, and skin induration limiting daily function.
-Mechanical thrombectomy, clot busters, angioplasty and other methods by an experienced Interventional Radiologist may help reduce your risk of developing PTS.
+During that course, however, the clot can cause permanent damage to the valves of the vein.
+Post-thrombotic syndrome (PTS) is a long-term complication of Deep venous thrombosis (DVT) resulting in swelling, pain, edema, venous ectasia, and skin induration limiting daily function.
+Mechanical thrombectomy, clot busters, angioplasty, and other methods by an experienced Interventional Radiologist may help reduce your risk of developing PTS.
 Similar minimally invasive treatments can also be applied to someone already suffering from PTS.

 Risk factors for DVT

 The following increase the risk of having a DVT:

 - A personal or family history of having DVT